 After the occurrence of a security breech, the ACA fails to cure the breach within Y TIME...

-ACA Reports to NAESB
+ACA Notification Requirements

-The ACA must issue, within X TIME of becoming aware of such security breachs, notification to its subscribers and NAESB of security breaches which compromise the integrity/trustworthiness of the “root certificate” and/or the certificate signing policies that are used to produce digital certificates.
+The ACA must notify NAESB and affected subscribers, within X TIME of becoming aware of an applicable security breach.
+An applicable breach shall include security breaches that compromise the integrity/trustworthiness of the “root certificate” and/or the certificate signing policies that are used to produce digital certificates.

-The ACA agrees to remedy such security breaches without charge to all affected subscribers within Y TIME of the security breach occurrence.
+The ACA will use commercially reasonable means to remedy such security breaches without additional charges to all affected subscribers

-The content of these reports should be no less than that required by applicable state or federal regulation.
+.

 The ACA agrees to notify NAESB and its subscribers a minimum of 90 days in advance of any plans to cease performing the Certification Authority function or intent to withdraw from NAESB’s list of ACAs